-Maybe you like the idea of working less than full time, but you can’t help but think, “How could we afford it?”
+Sure, you love the idea of a reduced workweek, but you also can’t help but think: No way could we afford to work part time!

-First, figure the approximate cut in your take-home pay that corresponds with your planned cut in hours.
+First, figure the percentage cut in your take-home pay that corresponds with your planned cut in hours.

-For example, if you are planning a four-day workweek, (80% of full time), figure about 20% reduction in take-home pay; a three-day workweek (60% of full time), about a 40% reduction in take-home pay; and so forth.
+For example, if you’re planning to propose a four-day workweek, (80% of full time), figure about a 20% reduction in take-home pay; a three-day workweek (60% of full time), about a 40% reduction in take-home pay; and so forth.
 (It’s an approximate figure because of the income tax factor.)

-Begin with the expenses that may drop when you cut your working hours: commuting costs (have you figured your daily gasoline expense?), lunches, wardrobe and/or dry cleaning, child/elder care, and so on.
+Begin with the expenses that could drop along with your work hours: commuting costs, lunches out, wardrobe, dry cleaning, child or elder care, and so on.

 Then, look at discretionary areas: club memberships, entertainment and recreational choices, holiday spending.
 Where can you trim your food, clothing or transportation budget?

 4. Get Budget Help If You Need It